SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

 timestamp,value
 2020-01-01 13:00:00+00:00,155.0
 ```
-The first hour interval is dropped because two of the four timestamps in
+The first and second hour interval is dropped because 100% and 50% of the datapoints
-the first hour are flagged with `NIGHTTIME`, exceeding the resample
+in those intervals are flagged with `NIGHTTIME`, *meeting* or *exceeding* the
-threshold.
+resample threshold.

-If we want to exclude intervals where more than half of the data are
+If we want to include intervals where half of the data are
 flagged with `NIGHTTIME`, we could adjust the resample threshold
-percentage to 50%.
-The threshold must be *exceeded* for an interval
+percentage to 51%.
+The threshold must be *met or exceeded* for an interval
 to be excluded.

 Using the filter:
 ```
 Quality Flags: "NIGHTTIME"
 Discard Before Resample: False
-Resample Threshold Percentage: 50%
+Resample Threshold Percentage: 51%
 ```
 the observation data above is filtered and resampled into:
 ```